nilslambertz/NeoJoin/readme.md

 *NeoJoin* is a declarative query language for view-based model-driven software development.
 It allows to easily create views based on one or more source models using a declarative SQL-like syntax.
 It supports multiple backends for the model-view transformation, one of which is based on triple graph grammars (TGGs) and supports bidirectional and incremental transformations between models and views.

-*Note: The frontend is currently not connected to the TGG backend, so an automatic transformation of the queries in NeoJoin syntax is only possible with the EMF backend.
-We plan to add support for this in the future.*
+*Note: The frontend is currently not fully connected to the TGG backend, so not all queries in NeoJoin syntax can be transformed into TGG projects.*

 ### Syntax Example